-- (a) To assist the Board by reviewing the adequacy and effectiveness of financial and reporting processes including: - (i) systems of internal and financial controls; - (ii) selection of accounting policies and principles; - (iii) preparation and audit of financial reports; - (iv) review of financial risk management functions; - (v) oversight of the stewardship of the Corporation's pension plan funds and report to the Board; and, - (vi) monitoring of certain other financial matters. - (b) To oversee and monitor the appointment, independence and performance of the internal and external auditors. - (c) To establish and monitor procedures for handling concerns and complaints related to financial matters. - (d) To approve, on behalf of the Board, certain financial and other matters as delegated by the Board. - (e) To review and make recommendations for approval of annual financial statements, management's discussion and analysis of the financial condition of the Corporation and the results of its operations for release to shareholders. - (f) To review and approve the interim financial statements, management's discussion and analysis of the financial condition of the Corporation and the results of its operations for release to shareholders. - (g) To conduct independent investigations into matters that may come under its scope of responsibilities.
+- (a) To assist the Board by reviewing the adequacy and effectiveness of financial and reporting processes including: - (i) systems of internal and financial controls; - (ii) selection of accounting policies and principles; - (iii) preparation and audit of financial reports; - (iv) review of financial risk management functions; - (v) oversight of the stewardship of the Corporation's pension plan funds and report to the Board; and, - (vi) monitoring of certain other financial matters. - (b) To oversee and monitor the appointment, independence and performance of the internal and external auditors. - (c) To establish and monitor procedures for handling concerns and complaints related to financial matters. - (d) To approve, on behalf of the Board, certain financial and other matters as delegated by the Board. - (e) To review and make recommendations for approval of annual financial statements, management's discussion and analysis of the financial condition of the Corporation and the results of its operations for release to shareholders.

+- (f) To review and approve the interim financial statements, management's discussion and analysis of the financial condition of the Corporation and the results of its operations for release to shareholders. - (g) To conduct independent investigations into matters that may come under its scope of responsibilities and to oversee financial and reporting matters reported through the Corporation's whistleblower arrangements.